A Quiet Passion

 Great British filmmaker Terence Davies turns his attention to great American poet Emily Dickinson in this remarkable biopic

-This delicate and thoughtful film—small in scale but brimming with the quiet passion of the title—imagines the life of 19th-century poet Emily Dickinson, played with brittle, red-eyed intensity by Sex and the City’s Cynthia Nixon.
-It takes some commitment to adjust to the dialogue and manners of the era, but once you do, you’ll find this is a film with endless wit hidden under its bonnet.
-Like Dickinson herself, it finds humor in pompousness and subtly leads us—often through playing with light and time—to strongly feel how she ached with the joy and pain of her world.
+This delicate and thoughtful film – small in scale but brimming with the quiet passion of the title – imagines the life of the 19th-century American poet Emily Dickinson, played with brittle, red-eyed intensity by Sex and the City star Cynthia Nixon.
+It takes some commitment to adjust to the dialogue and manners of the era.
+But once you do, you’ll find that this is a film with endless wit, wordplay and wry observation hidden under its bonnet.
+Like Dickinson, it finds humour in pompousness, and it finds subtle ways – often through playing with light and time – of making us feel, strongly, how Dickinson ached with the joy and pain of her world.

 Cast and crew